That same tool can also manage transitional phases between products, to determine compliant ranges as accurately as possible.

 Requisite performance analyses and quality management

-Acquiring an MES tool like COOX, that can record parameters over the long term (by means of the Archive Manager Module, for example), will give industrialists data with no time limits that can be exploited in real time to ramp up their industrial performance levels and achieve continuous improvements to production.
+Acquiring an MES tool like COOX, that can record parameters over the long term will give industrialists data with no time limits that can be exploited in real time to ramp up their industrial performance levels and achieve continuous improvements to production.

 Industrialists are increasingly seeking to calculate indicators not only on a global level, but also by specific parameters (team, day, week, etc.) for their production facilities and manufactured goods.
-These indicators can be set up using the MESbox QPI module.
+These indicators can be set up using the performance analysis module.

 This approach can be supplemented by a statistical process control (SPC) designed for the early detection of any variations in the manufacturing process and to prevent any quality defects.

 A real-time management MES tool, like the COOX range, is a must for anyone who wants to optimize their performance and productivity.